 Now, let’s get into the list and how I picked the shoes…

-THE LIST: HOW I PICKED THE SHOES
+HOW I PICKED THE SHOES

 Let’s address how I compiled the list to get you familiar with how I pick my shoes.
 For high tops, I was mainly aiming at three components.